 By: Michelle Tunquist

 Soda is delicious and refreshing.
 In fact, it is a very popular drink.
-According to a Gallup poll done in 2012 nearly half of Americans drink soda every day, and according to the Associated Press in 2013 the average American drank 44 gallons of soda in one year.
-That’s a lot of soda.
+According to a Gallup poll done in 2012, nearly half of Americans drink soda every day, and according to the Associated Press in 2013 the average American drinks 44 gallons of soda in one year.
+That’s a lot of soda!
 Despite its great taste, it is bad for your teeth.

 There are three things that make soda a bad choice for your teeth.
 They are:

 - Sugar.
 Sugar is not a great choice for healthy teeth.
 Bacteria eat sugar in your mouth and release an acid that causes tooth decay, also known as cavities.
 Lots of sugar consumption can lead to lots of cavities.
 While brushing can help, it is best not to consume a lot of sugar.
 Your teeth and the rest of your body will thank you.

 - Phosphoric Acid.
 Worse than the sugar, is that soda includes phosphoric acid.
 This breaks down the enamel of your teeth and can cause quite a bit of problems.
 Your teeth enamel plays an important part in keeping your teeth healthy.
 While one soda won’t do a lot of damage, frequent consumption can wreak havoc on your teeth.

 - Staining Power.
 Over time soda consumption can stain your teeth and contribute to plaque build up, which is yellow in appearance.